sunilpaulmathew/Weather/README.md

 ## Features
 * Accurate and real-time weather updates.
 * Simple, clean, and premium-looking interface.
+* Weather alerts for extreme conditions (disabled by default).
-* Comes with two separate desktop widgets.
+* Comes with three separate desktop widgets.
 * Work with very minimal permission.
 * No api key requirements.
 * Configurable temperature units and forecast days.